 Causes of TOS

-TOS may result from various factors, such as prior trauma like a motor vehicle accident, a fall, sports injury, surgery, poor posture, repetitive arm and shoulder movements, or individual anatomical differences.
+TOS may result from various factors, such as prior trauma, such as a motor vehicle accident, a fall, sports injury, surgery, poor posture, repetitive arm and shoulder movements, or individual anatomical differences.
 Many cases can be linked to myofascial restrictions in the neck (scalene muscles), shoulder, and upper chest (subclavius, pectoralis minor), which can lead to nerve entrapment, muscle imbalances, and dysfunction.

 Poor posture is another frequent contributing factor.